sigit-purnomo/sigit-purnomo.github.io/_drafts/2020-06-27-research-about-multi-document-summarization-published-in-arxiv.md

 tags: [document-summarization]
 ---

-Multi-document summarization is an automatic process to create a concise and comprehensive document, called summary from multiple documents.  [(Rautrey & Balabantaray, 2017)](https://doi.org/10.1016/j.aci.2017.05.003).
+Multi-document summarization is an automatic process to create a concise and comprehensive document, called summary from multiple documents [(Rautrey & Balabantaray, 2017)](https://doi.org/10.1016/j.aci.2017.05.003).
 I have tried to collect and curate some publications form Arxiv that related to multi document summarization, and the results were listed here.
 Please enjoy it!

 Last updated: **June 27, 2020** <br />
 Source      : [**ArXiv**](https://arxiv.org/)